-In the last lines of the section the speaker describes the pig’s knowledge about airplanes, engines and how they work.
-Despite this knowledge, which is greater than that which most human’s have, the pig still has question.
+In the last lines of the section, the speaker describes the pig’s knowledge about airplanes, engines, and how they work.
+Despite this knowledge, which is greater than that which most humans has, the pig still has question.

 Starting in line thirteen the speaker relays the many questions that circulate through the pig’s head.
 He then goes on to describe the pig’s eureka moment in which he understood everything about his role on the planet.
 These lines are dark, especially when read after those praising the pig’s intelligence.

 He realizes that he was put on earth, and kept on the farm, to be sold “at tremendous price” and sliced into bacon.
 The speaker relays, through the lines in quotations, the pig’s anguish over this new knowledge.
 He now knows that his “sausages” are going to end up in “strings” and even his “chitterlings” eaten.
 This all comes to a head in line thirty with a declarative statement about his purpose in life.

 Clearly, Dahl was interested in pushing a reader’s moral concept of what is right and wrong when It comes to interactions between species.
 It might also make an older reader question their own relationship with food.

 Lines 31- 42

 Such thoughts as these are not designed

 To give a pig great peace of mind.